 View NRL Fixture | Stream NRL matches LIVE on Kayo >

-FFA announced on 24/3 that the A-League season will resume on July 16, with the remaining regular-season games to be played in 28 days, followed by a one-week finals series.
+The final 27 games of the 2019/20 A-League season will resume on July 16, with the remaining regular-season games to be played in 28 days, followed by a one-week finals series.
 Fixtures will be announced soon and published on Austadiums.
 Previously, matches had continued in empty stadiums.
 Due to Melbourne Victory and Wellington Phoenix being in quarantine for 14 days, their matches were postponed, while Wellington Phoenix were based in Sydney due to the various border controls.
 Several changes were made to the A-League fixture.
 The W-League Grand Final was played behind closed doors and won by Melbourne City.

 View A-League Fixture | Watch A-League matches on-demand with Kayo >

 Games 2 & 3 of the Grand Final series were played in empty arena’s.
 Games 4 and 5 have been cancelled - Perth Wildcats were named NBL20 champions.
 The NBL hopes to commence the 2020/21 season on or around December 3 and conclude around mid-late April, with fans able to attend matches.

 View NBL Fixture